 I have read that in ancient Hebrew, the language of much of the Judeo-Christian Bible, there was no word for religion.
 For Brother Theophyle’s take on that, please click here; for his take on the differences among religions, please click here.
 See also Christ.

-The terms dualism and non-dualism used here relate to a Sanskrit word advaita that translates as non-duality.
+used here and there on The Zoo Fence relate to a Sanskrit word advaita that translates as non-duality.
 As I understand it, non-dualism is the basis of Advaita-Vedanta, a fundamental spiritual tradition in India.
 For more about that, please see here.
 India’s greatest Teacher of non-dualism is Shankara.
 For me, non-dualism is expressed by the conviction There is no God but God, and God is all there is.
-For more about that, please see here.
-While on this subject, you may wish to consider also particle physics and quantum physics.

 ROSHI: A Japanese word meaning “old or venerable master”, Roshi is a title accorded a Zen master, under whom a seeker must study if he or she hopes to achieve satori or enlightenment.
 Traditionally, the title was reserved for masters who had themselves reached the highest state.
 In modern times, it is a title of respect accorded any Zen monk.